 In the article Which was aired At the beginning of the month, Dr. Kahane protested Michael Dor, Who is in charge of the cannabis issue in Israel, claims that S. takes care of herself by applying cannabis oil to the body, not as it requires, by swallowing or smoking.

 "You can not use that much," he explained.
 "Those who smoke 200 a month are stoned 24 hours a day, some do strange things, take this stuff and apply it all over the body as a treatment."

-The petition noted that S., who was born in 1936, contracted 2006 during breast cancer and underwent a right mastectomy.
+The petition states that S., who was born in 1936, contracted 2006 during breast cancer and underwent a right mastectomy.
 In 2015 she had to have another mastectomy after the cancer came back and is now diagnosed with metastatic breast cancer, skin and lymph nodes and has recently been diagnosed with a tumor.

 However, at the end of the hearing, Justice Winograd accepted the arguments of Attorney Brainin, the representative of S., and ruled that the Ministry of Health must reimburse her for the dosage of 250 a month.
 The hearing on the petition is expected to continue during the year 2019.

 "Know that in the state of proper administration, decisions should be made individually," says Attorney Brainin in response to the court's decision.
-"You deserve to be seen with who you are, not paper and ink, and not stalagmites."
+"You deserve to be seen by who you are, not paper and ink, and not stalagmites."

-Recall recently Petitioned 28 treated Dr. Greenfeld to court demanding that he instruct the Ministry of Health to allow him to return to treat them.
+Recall recently Petitioned 28 treated Dr. Greenfeld to court demanding that he order the Ministry of Health to allow him to return to treat them.
 The petition will be discussed in the coming weeks.